Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 The Task Implementation Plan streamlines your coding process by breaking down complex tasks into manageable steps.
 Here's how to utilize this feature:

 - **Step 1: Select Your Context** - Begin by identifying all the files and code snippets relevant to your task.
-Add them as context by right-clicking on the code snippet and choosing "Add to Codiumate as context", or use the shortcut ++ctrl+shift+e++ on Windows, ++cmd+shift+e++ on Mac.
+Add them as context by right-clicking on the code snippet and choosing "Add to qodo Gen as context", or use the shortcut ++ctrl+shift+e++ on Windows, ++cmd+shift+e++ on Mac.

 - **Step 2: Describe Your Task** - clearly defining the task you need to accomplish.
 This could be anything from adding a new feature, fixing a bug, or optimizing existing code.
-Be as detailed as necessary to ensure Codiumate can generate an accurate plan.
+Be as detailed as necessary to ensure qodo Gen can generate an accurate plan.
 You can add images to your description to improve the clarity of your task.
-Simply paste the image into your description and Codiumate will automatically include it in the generated plan.
-[Read more about Image Integration in Codiumate Chat](./images.md).
+Simply paste the image into your description and qodo Gen will automatically include it in the generated plan.
+[Read more about Image Integration in qodo Gen Chat](./images.md).

-- **Step 3: Generate the Plan** - Press `Enter` after describing your task.
-Codiumate will process your input and generate a detailed plan outlining the steps required to complete your task.
+- **Step 3: Generate the Plan** - Press `Enter` after describing your task. qodo Gen will process your input and generate a detailed plan outlining the steps required to complete your task.

 - **Step 4: Review the Plan** - Take a moment to review the generated plan.
 Ensure it aligns with your project's needs and covers all aspects of the task.